-- CAS (creativity, activity, service), a program of out-of-classroom experiences that includes community service as well as endeavors that engage the students in creativity and action and encourages critical reflection on these activities; - Extended Essay, a 4000 word essay on original research; - Theory of Knowledge, a metacognitive course that engages the students in the evaluation of the nature of knowledge and how we come to understand the world around us.
+- CAS (creativity, activity, service), a student-designed suite of activities that engages students in endeavors that are creative, action-oriented, and provide service; - Extended Essay, a 4,000 word essay in original research; - Theory of Knowledge, a metacognitive course that engages the students in the evaluation of the nature of knowledge and how we come to understand the world around us.

-The six subjects and the core are unified philosophically by the IB's mission statement and learner profile (see below) as well as the fundamental understanding that acquiring knowledge is a critical step toward the greater goal of critical thinking.
-IB teachers foster an environment conducive to the development of critical thinking skills, including long-term projects, active engagement of the students in seminar-type lessons, research tasks, and writing assignments.
+The six subjects and the core are unified philosophically by the fundamental understanding that acquiring knowledge is a critical step toward the greater goal of critical thinking.
+IB teachers foster an environment conducive to the development of deep analytical skills, including long-term projects, active engagement of the students in seminar-type lessons, research tasks, and writing assignments.